ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-high-frequency/index.md

 - While a refresh is underway, add records using the **Add** button.
 This will add records to the server that will be missing in the row data the grid receives.
 The transactions will be applied after the data load is complete.

 - Note the console - after rows are loaded, transactions that were received during the load are applied after the load.
-This means the grid will show new records even though they were missing form teh loaded row data.
+This means the grid will show new records even though they were missing from the loaded row data.

 <grid-example title='Retry Transactions' name='retry-transactions' type='generated' options='{ "enterprise": true, "modules": ["serverside"] }'></grid-example>